Master of Liberal Arts in Gastronomy

 Students who are not pursuing a focus area must select 24 credits from the Gastronomy electives listed, or choose approved electives from other schools and colleges at Boston University.

-Provides a detailed examination of how businesses can successfully use Internet and Web technology.
-Students are introduced to the concepts and issues of electronic commerce.
-Topics include comparison of e-commerce procedures, payment mechanisms, applications in different industry sectors, security, the challenges of starting and maintaining an electronic business site, as well as a comparison with traditional business practices. [ 4 cr. ]Spring 2014
+The course provides a detailed examination of the history of e-commerce, along with important concepts related to the ways that businesses can successfully use Internet and Web technology.
+Students are introduced to the concepts and problems associated with electronic commerce.
+Topics include comparison of e-commerce procedures, payment mechanisms, applications in different industry sectors, security, the challenges of starting and maintaining an electronic business site, as well as a comparison with traditional business practices.
+The development of a WordPress-themed website is a minor feature of the course.
+4cr. [ 4 cr. ]Sum1 2019

 MET AD 670 Creative Multimedia: Tools, Design, and Application